Pectin vs. Gelatin Gummies: A Complete Comparison for Candy Makers

 If you are unable to find pectin or gelatin in the market.
 There are multiple other options available on the market.
 You can count on agar-agar, carrageenan, and konjac.

 Who won the pectin vs gelatin battle?
 Well, no one!
 It's a tie.
 The use of pectin or gelatin depends on recipes and is subject to personal preferences.
 Both have unique profiles and saying one is better than the other is not a good idea.
-However, high-quality molds matter whether you use gelatin, pectin, or another gelling agent.
-Use easy-release molds that don't break the gummy design, and that's all.
+However, high-quality silicone molds matter whether you use gelatin, pectin, or another gelling agent.
+Use easy-release silicone molds that don't break the gummy design, and that's all.

 RELATED ARTICLES